GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 ### Build new Joomla package ZIP.

-- <strike>`nvm use 12` or `nvm use 13` to get rid of f'ing messages of NodeJs 14 that nobody understands but the creators and JS professors.
-Only `node build.js --svg` has still problems.</strike>

 #### Whenever Bootstrap/icons or fontawesome/icons have been updated while `npm update`
 - `node build.js --svg` (to create embeddable icons in `media/svgs/`)